afroisalreadyinu/practical-ansible-intro/readme.md

 ### Ping it

-Once you have your test server set up, run the following command to check whether everything is working:
+Once you have your test server set up, run the following command to check whether Ansible can contact the server:

     ansible -i inventory server -m ping